88% of online users won’t return to a site after a bad experience.

 3. Emotional Design Influences Long-Term Retention

 Beyond functionality, design also shapes how an app feels.
 Emotional responses—such as satisfaction, confidence, or even delight—play a major role in whether users return.
-Subtle design elements like micro-interactions, animations, and visual feedback help create a sense of responsiveness and polish.
+Subtle design elements like micro-interactions, animations, visual feedback help, and even instructional video examples by Zelios create a sense of responsiveness and polish.

 The following are ways that emotional design aids in retention: